Amniotic Band Syndrome

 ABS can be diagnosed during a prenatal ultrasound because the abnormalities it causes are sometimes visible in the womb.
 If amniotic bands develop later in pregnancy, the condition might not be diagnosed until birth.
 Most cases of amniotic band syndrome are diagnosed after performing a physical examination once your infant is born.

-If your child has amniotic band syndrome, here’s what you can expect during treatment at Gillette Children’s Specialty Healthcare:
+If your child has amniotic band syndrome, here’s what you can expect during treatment at Gillette Children’s: